hcwinsemius/RTK_GNSS/Positioning_guideline.md

 - Hessel Winsemius
 - Iddy Chazua, iddy.chazua@hotosm.org

+# 0) Preface
+This document was intentionally set up to log raw (UBX) data with U-blox ZED-F9P receivers and enable the RTK positioning capabilities at the same time.
+The main part focuses on the configuration of the base station (section 4) and the rover (section 5).
+The data logging of the raw data (code and phase data) and streaming of RTCM3 messages is generally realized with Raspberry Pi Zeros.
+Section 5A2 describes the possibility to only use an android smartphone and a receiver, configured as a rover, connected to it to obtain RTK positions.
+Some practical hints are provided to obtain an RTK solution as well as many troubleshooting tips.

+# Contents
+1) Software requirements
+2) Raw UBX file operations
+3) Precise Point Positioning (PPP)
+4) Base station
+5) Rover
+6) Raspberry Pi configuration
+7) More practical information
+8) Post-Processing in RTKLIB
+9) Troubleshooting Raspberry Pi logging

 # 1) Software requirements
 - [wine](https://www.winehq.org/) (this document basically assumes you are working on Linux, though it's possible to use Windows or MacOS).
 - [rtklib 2.4.3](http://www.rtklib.com/)